 Alan Turing was born today one hundred years ago.
 WIRED UK has a couple pretty good post on his legacy and timeline.
 I wonder what he would think about computers today?
 Especially the idea that hisÂ Turing machineÂ lets us play Words With Friends or chat with someone near instantly on the opposite side of the planet.

 I to really need to pick up Susan Cain’s book Quiet.
 I watched her talk at Leading@GoogleÂ a couple weeks ago because I could not find her TED.
 Now the TED is available.
 My family very much was the one where we would hang out together reading.
 I’ve always been the one to hang back andÂ watch… Continue reading TED Talk: The power of introverts

-This week, I talked with Dan Russell, a search anthropologist at Google, about the time he spends with random people studying how they search for stuff.
+From Crazy: 90 Percent of People Don’t Know How to Use CTRL+F: This week, I talked with Dan Russell, a search anthropologist at Google, about the time he spends with random people studying how they search for stuff.
 One statistic blew my mind.
 90 percent of people in their studies don’t know how to use… Continue reading Ctrl+F

 Find it amazing children who have never been exposed English can learn it from a kiosk with just 1980-90s computer games made available to them.
 That the kids worked in groups appears to enhance the effect was also pretty interesting.
 One child would operate with 3 advising and all 4 would test the same, so… Continue reading TED Talk: How Kids Teach Themselves

 Technology is evolving us, says Amber Case, as we become a screen-staring, button-clicking new version of homo sapiens.
 We now rely on “external brains” (cell phones and computers) to communicate, remember, even live out secondary lives.
 But will these machines ultimately connect or conquer us?
 Case offers surprising insight into our cyborg selves.